Manaslu Samagaun Village: Hidden Gem in Manaslu Circuit

 Anil Lamsal

-Perched at 3,530 meters beneath the towering Mount Manaslu, Samagaun Village is a cultural gem and the soul of the Manaslu Circuit Trek.
-Known for its scenic beauty, centuries-old monasteries, and traditional Nubri culture, Samagaun offers both rest and discovery for trekkers acclimatising before heading to Manaslu Base Camp or Larkya La Pass.
-This guide covers everything from how to reach Samagaun, where to stay, and what to do during your acclimatisation day.
-Discover the village’s charm through its ancient Gompas, yak pastures, and crystal-clear Birendra Lake—making Samagaun not just a stop but an experience.
+Nestled at 3,530 meters below the majestic Mount Manaslu, Samagaun Village is a cultural treasure and the heart of the Manaslu Circuit Trek.
+Famous for its stunning views, ancient monasteries, and traditional Nubri culture, Samagaun provides rest and exploration for trekkers acclimatizing before Manaslu Base Camp or Larkya La Pass.
+This guide covers how to reach Samagaun, where to stay, and activities for your acclimatization day.

 Samagaun Village: A Hidden Gem in Manaslu Region